-When selling a house as an executor, look at the will first.
-If the estate document allows the executor to sell the house, then the executor is allowed to do so.
+When selling a house as an executor, it makes sense to look at the will first.
+And then look at the letters of testamentary to make sure they don’t have any limitations on selling real property.
+If the will allows the executor to sell the house, then the executor is allowed to do so.
 But carefully look at the estate language for what the executor is allowed to do with the funds.
 The executor is not allowed to sell the house to himself or for below market value, unless the estate expressly states otherwise.

 When selling a house as an executor, can I sell it to myself?
 Only for fair market value.
 The house does not belong to the executor – he is just managing it.
 What do we call it when a manager steals property he is managing?
 That’s right, it’s called embezzlement.
 Or more simply, stealing.

 Let’s say a estate contains a house that is worth $1 million, with the person selling a house as an executor to himself as an individual for $200,000.
 This gives him the opportunity to “flip” the house on the market and walk away with $800,000 or live in a $1 million house having only paid $200,000.
 Even if the executor is one of the beneficiaries, he is responsible to manage the estate for everyone’s benefit, not just his own.

 The estate belongs to all the beneficiaries.
 If the person selling a house as an executor uses the estate’s money for his own needs in any way or transfers estate money to himself, he is considered by the law to be taking everyone’s money, not just his own.
 As an example, if he takes four thousand dollars, he is not taking four thousand dollars of his own money.
 He is stealing a thousand dollars from each of his siblings.
 If he takes a penny, most of that penny belongs to the other beneficiaries.